 Steve Heminger, Executive Director

 Steve Heminger is Executive Director of the Metropolitan Transportation Commission (MTC).
 MTC is the regional transportation planning and finance agency for the nine-county San Francisco Bay Area.
-It allocates more than $1 billion per year in funding for the operation, maintenance and expansion of the Bay Area’s surface transportation network.
+It administers more than $2 billion per year in funding for the operation, maintenance and expansion of the Bay Area’s surface transportation network.

 Mr. Heminger was appointed by House Democratic Leader Nancy Pelosi to serve on the National Surface Transportation Policy and Revenue Study Commission, which helped chart the future course for the federal transportation program.
-As chairman of the Toll Bridge Program Oversight Committee, Mr. Heminger also is overseeing construction of the new East Span of the San Francisco-Oakland Bay Bridge — the largest public works project currently underway in the United States.
-In addition, he is Chairman of the Board of Trustees for the Mineta Transportation Institute, a member of the Board of Directors for the Association of Metropolitan Planning Organizations, and a member of the Executive Committee for the Transportation Research Board.
+As chairman of the Toll Bridge Program Oversight Committee, Mr. Heminger also oversaw construction of the new East Span of the San Francisco-Oakland Bay Bridge — the largest transportation project in California history.
+In addition, he is a member of the Board of Trustees for the Mineta Transportation Institute and the Executive Committee for the Transportation Research Board.

 Mr. Heminger received his Master of Arts degree from the University of Chicago and a Bachelor of Arts degree from Georgetown University.

-Ann Flemer is the Deputy Executive Director, Policy for the Metropolitan Transportation Commission, the metropolitan planning organization for the San Francisco Bay Area.
-In this position, Ann oversees MTC’s departments responsible for
+Alix Bockelman is the Deputy Executive Director, Policy for the Metropolitan Transportation Commission, the metropolitan planning organization for the San Francisco Bay Area.
+In this position, she oversees MTC’s departments responsible for

 Andrew B. Fremier, Deputy Executive Director,

 Andrew Fremier is the Deputy Executive Director of the Bay Area Toll Authority (BATA) and Deputy Executive Director, Operations, of the Metropolitan Transportation Commission (MTC), a sister agency to BATA.
 In his BATA role, Fremier supervises administration of all toll revenue for the Bay Area’s seven state-owned toll bridges: Antioch, Benicia-Martinez, Carquinez, Dumbarton, Richmond-San Rafael, San Francisco-Oakland Bay and San Mateo-Hayward.
-In his MTC role he oversees the Highway and Arterial Operations and the Travel and Coordination Information sections.
+In his MTC role he oversees the Highway and Arterial Operations section and the Electronic Fare Payment System.
+In this capacity, he oversees the Bay Area’s 511 phone and web-based traveler information system, the Bay Area Express Lane Network, the Clipper electronic transit-fare card program, and FasTrak electronic toll collection for all eight toll bridges in the Bay Area.

-Under Fremier’s direction, BATA funds the bridges’ day-to-day operations, maintenance and administration and participates in joint oversight of the Toll Bridge Seismic Retrofit Program, including construction of the new East Span of the San Francisco-Oakland Bay Bridge.
+Under Fremier’s direction, BATA funds the bridges’ day-to-day operations, maintenance and administration and participates in joint oversight of the Toll Bridge Seismic Retrofit Program, including completion of the final construction phases of the new East Span of the San Francisco-Oakland Bay Bridge and demolition of the old bridge.

 Prior to joining BATA, Fremier served as the Chief Deputy District Director for the California Department of Transportation (Caltrans), District 4.
 A licensed civil engineer, Fremier held a variety of positions during his 20 years at Caltrans, including leading the Toll Bridge and Highway construction program and developing the Toll Bridge Seismic Retrofit Program.

-Fremier holds a bachelor’s degree in civil engineering from California Polytechnic State University, San Luis Obispo.
+Fremier is chair of the California Toll Operators Committee, a board member of the International Bridge, Tunnel and Turnpike Association and a member of the ITS America Leadership Circle.
+He holds a bachelor’s degree in civil engineering from California Polytechnic State University, San Luis Obispo.

 Office of General Counsel